FlightControl-Master/MOOSE_DOCS/Moose_Cargo.md

 # MOOSE CARGO Guide

-MOOSE implements a whole enhanced and new mechanism to create virtual cargo within your missions.
+MOOSE implements a whole new enhanced mechanism to **create virtual cargo** within your missions.
-Cargo can be represented by groups, static objects, static cargo objects and can be boarded, loaded or sling loaded as part of human or AI task dispatching!
+Within the new system, virtual cargo can be represented by **groups of units**, **static objects**, **static cargo objects** and can be **boarded**, **loaded** or **sling loaded**!

-In order to use the new MOOSE cargo management, system, you'll need to declare cargo objects as part of your mission script, and setup either an AI or a human dispatcher to transport cargo around the battlefield.
+In order to use the new MOOSE cargo management, system, you'll need to declare cargo objects as part of your mission script, and setup either an **AI or a human cargo (task) dispatcher** to transport this virtual cargo around the battlefield.
+For this, several MOOSE classes have been created for cargo dispatchment, which are listed below.

-Click on each individual class for detailed features and explanations!
+Click on each individual MOOSE class for detailed features and explanations as part of the detailed MOOSE documentation.

 ## 1. AI Cargo Dispatching

 ![AI\_CARGO\_DISPATCHER](Images\AI_Cargo_Dispatcher.JPG)

-You can make various AI transport cargo, setting up an automatic system that will make AI transport cargo (automatically) through the battlefield.
-Depending on the type of AI, various classes are implemented:
+This section details the classes that you can use to setup an automatic cargo dispatching system that will make AI carriers transport cargo (automatically) through the battlefield.
+Depending on the type of AI unit types, various classes are implemented:

 ### 1.1. [**AI\_CARGO\_DISPATCHER_APC**](Documentation/AI.AI_Cargo_Dispatcher_APC.html)

 ![AI_Cargo_Dispatcher_APC](Images\AI_Cargo_Dispatching_For_APC.JPG)

-Models the intelligent transportation of infantry and other cargo using **APCs or trucks**.
+Models the intelligent transportation of **infantry** and other **small or lightweight cargo** using **APCs or trucks**.
+This class models cargo to be transported between **zones**!

 **Features:**